Background of Charter Act 1813

 - Another notable fact about the act was that it abolished slavery in India.

 - Through this act Criminal Procedure and Penal Codes were finally codified.

-On the whole the Charter Act 1813, expressly asserted the Crown’s authority over British India by further clipping the wings of the East India Company.
+On the whole the Charter Act 1813, expressly asserted the Crown’s authority over British India.
+The Act by further clipped the wings of the East India Company.
 A notable feature of the act was the allocation of money for the development of Indian literature and science.
 Though the missionaries were allowed to do their proselytizing activities, they were under some strict regulations as British commercial interests were paramount to the British government.
 By no means they wanted to attract the wrath of Indian masses in the name of religion.

-After this two more Charter Acts were brought in 1833 and 1853 which further strengthened the authority of the British Crown in India.
-After the Revolt of 1857, the British government passed the Government of India Act 1858 which finally ended the rule of the East India Company.
+After this two more Charter Acts were brought in 1833 and 1853.
+These further strengthened the authority of the British Crown in India.
+After the Revolt of 1857, the British government passed the Government of India Act 1858.
+This finally ended the rule of the East India Company.
 The Governor General of India from now on was called the Viceroy, meaning a nominee of the Crown.

 The purpose of the act was to expressively assert the authority of the British government on the affairs of East India Company in India.
 For this the British government ended the monopoly of the East India Company in Indian trade and confined it to trade in tea and opium and trade with China.

 1. Funds for development of Indian literature and science.

 2. Ending monopoly of East India Company in India

 3. Allowing the Christian missionaries to spread Christianity in India.

 4.Extending the charter of the company for another 20 years.